FilmonK/SQL_Snippets/README.md

 # SQL_Snippets
-A small group of snippets for teammates to review
+A small group of snippets for teammates to for testing before implementation.
+None of the database names or record information is from production data.